-- Section 1.
-The elected officers of the Society shall be the Chair, Vice-Chair, Secretary, and Treasurer, and, along with the Immediate Past Chair of the Society, will comprise the Executive Committee. - Section 2.
+- Section 2.
 The Chair shall provide business leadership to the Society.
-The Chair shall serve a one-year term. - Section 3.
+The Chair shall serve a two-year term. - Section 3.
 The Vice-Chair shall assist the Chair as needed, and, in cooperation with the Executive Committee, plan the annual meeting of the Society.
-The Vice-Chair shall serve a one-year term and shall succeed to the office of Chair. - Section 4.
-The Secretary shall perform the customary duties of that office and shall be responsible for internal record keeping and communication among the members.
-The Secretary shall (a) prepare minutes for business meetings, (b) coordinate with the Stephenson Research Center and Editor of Operant Subjectivity regarding sending conference summaries, announcements, and memorandums to members of the Society, and (c) channel appropriate information to other organizations, publications, and potential members.
+The Vice-Chair shall serve a two-year term and shall succeed to the office of Chair. - Section 4.
+The Secretary shall perform the customary duties of that office and shall be responsible for internal record keeping and communications among the members.
+The Secretary shall (a) prepare minutes for business meeting, (b) coordinate with the Stephenson Research Center and the Editor of Operant Subjectivity regarding sending conference summaries, announcements, and memorandums to members of the Society, and (c) channel appropriate information to other organizations, publications, and potential members. - Section 5.

-Section 5.
 The Treasurer shall be responsible for the financial matters of the Society.